BellezaEmporium/query-streamlink/README.md

 # query-streamlink

-A Python webapp that is destined to spit out links given by all sources supported by Streamlink.
+A Python webapp that is designed to redirect the end user to the stream they want, backed up by Streamlink.

 ## How to load the program :